lynndylanhurley/devise_token_auth/README.md

 # Usage

 The following routes are available for use by your client.
-These routes rest relative to the path at which this engine is mounted (`/auth` in the example above).
+These routes live relative to the path at which this engine is mounted (`/auth` in the example above).

 | path | method | purpose |
 |:-----|:-------|:--------|